 Viking Valley practical information and tips:

 - The Viking Valley is located in Gudvangen, just next to the little harbor where the scenic fjord cruise departs/arrives.

 - Count at least 2 hours for the visit.

 - Viking village is open to visitors daily from June through September.

-- For more practical information check the Viking Valley website.
+- For more practical information check their official website.

 4. Stegastein Viewpoint

 A narrow road with twists and turns brings you to Stegastein viewpoint, where on a clear day you can enjoy one of the best views of the fjords in the whole area.

 Undredal is a tiny little village along the Naeroyfjord that in the past could only be reached by boat.
 Apart from the 12th-century stave church, a cafe, and some colorful houses, there isn’t actually much to see or do here.
 It’s an idyllic little place that you will pass by boat if you do the scenic Nærøyfjord cruise.
 But there are also organized tours to visit Undredal, or you can come by car and visit individually.

 However, when we visited Undredal in the afternoon, there were at least 5 busses with tourists here.
 And I was wondering for what.
 Apart from the little church, there’s really not much to see here.
 I think they walk to the church and then have some cheese tasting at a tiny cafe by an even tinier harbor.
 We expected to be able to see how they make cheese, but even that is not possible.
 It looked like the cruise ship companies have found the way to make money out of nothing.